Alemannia Aachen: Road to recovery

 After several mediocre seasons in the second half of the 1990s, trainer Werner Fuchs rejuvenated the Alemannia squad by playing 4–4–2 without a libero (sweeper), creating a side that played an attractive, fluid offense.
 In 1999, the team played well and delivered an especially strong second half.
 They were atop the table, just weeks away from the end of the season, when tragedy struck with the unexpected death of Fuchs.
 The whole city was in shock, but the club managed to pull through, dedicating their promotion to their late trainer and winning the Regionalliga West/Südwest (III).
 The first years in the 2.
 Bundesliga were tough for Aachen, both on the field and financially.
 The club struggled for several seasons and the situation was worsened when financial irregularities were uncovered showing the club was near bankruptcy.

-The turnaround came with a new executive board under president Horst Heinrichs, trainer Dieter Hecking and manager Jörg Schmadtke.
+The turnaround came with a new executive board under president Horst Heinrichs, trainer Jörg Berger and manager Jörg Schmadtke.
 Through improved financial management, shrewd player signings, and clever game tactics, Aachen became a power once again in the 2003–04 season.
 They played their way to their third DFB-Pokal final appearance, knocking off TSV 1860 Munich, Bayern Munich, and Borussia Mönchengladbach, before losing 2–3 to Bundesliga champions Werder Bremen.
 As league champions Bremen already held a place in the UEFA Champions League, thereby making room for Aachen to take part in the UEFA Cup competition.
 They delivered a decent performance, advancing to the Round of 32 before going out to eventual semi-finalists AZ Alkmaar.
 The club's participation in the German Cup and UEFA Cup play helped to significantly improve their financial situation.